 Visiting Writers Seminar: Fiction

 Develops the ability to write creatively in a variety of genres including fiction, poetry, and the personal essay.
 Students analyze writing and samples from published authors in class and compile a writing portfolio.
-Prerequisite: CC 112 or permission.
+Prerequisite: EN102 or permission.
 Group: I.

 Visiting Writers Seminar: Poetry

 Gives students the opportunity to meet with published poets at campus readings, as well as in classes.
 Students meet in workshops to respond to one another’s writings.
 Furnishes the opportunity to improve both analytical and creative skills, and compile a writing portfolio.
-Prerequisite: CC 112 or permission.
+Prerequisite: EN102 or permission.
 Group: I.